pnidl/home-manager/README.md

 * __Household__ - a group of users that share the common assets in the system.
 Each user can be part of multiple households, each household can have multiple users.
 In the first prototype version, each user can fully manage the households he is assigned to.
 Household can be created by any user.
 * __Item__ - generic item in the system.
-The items have name, expiration date, base UoM and category.
+The items have name, expiration date, base unit of measure and category.
-* __Unit of Measure (UoM)__ - generic unit of measure to describe the amount of each item either stored or to be purchased.
-* __Item category__ - items can be grouped into categories, each item can have at most one category.
+* __Category__ - items can be grouped into categories, each item can have at most one category.
-* __Storage__ - when items exist in the system, it is usefull to know where they are
+* __Storage__ - when items exist in the system, it is useful to know where they are and in future what conditions this storage provides that can have impact on item's durability - like difference in temperature between fridge and a pantry.
-* __Storage type__ - typical examples can be a fridge, pantry, bathroom rack, etc. For the purpose of extensibility it is worth to allow multiple storages of the same type as each storage can provide different environmental conditions.
-Also it can happen that single household has multiple fridges, that's why it's usefull to provide a possibility to create for example "Fridge in the kitchen" and "Fridge in the garage".
-Also in future versions it may be nice to provide a possibility to place an item automatically to it's pre-defined storage type.
 * __Shopping list__ - when going shopping it is useful (if not even necessary) to prepare a list of items to be purchased.
 It is worth to keep a history of shopping lists but only in an archived form.